-Install or hook these baskets inside your kitchen cabinets.
-They provide extra storage for cleaning products, spices, bags, and wraps, or just any items you need handy.
+Cabinet door organizers instantly create space in small kitchens.
+Simply install or hook these baskets inside your kitchen cabinets.
+They provide extra storage for cleaning products, spices, bags, wraps, and just any items you need handy.

-Cabinet door organizers can be hooked over cabinet doors with no installation required, or screwed in for permanent installation.
+Cabinet door organizers can be hooked over cabinet doors with no installation required.
+Or, they can be screwed in for permanent installation.

-Place these handy hooks inside and outside kitchen cabinets, or on walls near workspaces to keep kitchen tools close at hand.
+Command hooks are a space-saving live saver!
+All you need to do is place these handy hooks inside kitchen cabinets, outside kitchen cabinets, or on walls near workspaces to keep kitchen tools close at hand.

 Command hooks come in a variety of finishes, sizes, and weight capacities.
 They can be installed inside cabinets and on walls for extra storage anywhere.

-Shelf Stackers can double the space you have in your kitchen cabinets, it is like adding another shelf to your existing cabinet.
-Use Shelf Stackers to organize plates, bowls, and canned goods.
+Shelf Stackers can easily double the space you have in your kitchen cabinets.
+Getting a shelf stacker is like adding another shelf to your existing cabinet.
+Use shelf stackers to organize plates, bowls, and canned goods.

-Always measure first.
-Stackers come in adjustable, wide, narrow, and an assortment of finishes.
+Before you purchase, always measure first.
+Stackers come in adjustable, wide, and narrow sizes and there is an assortment of finishes.

-Like Shelf Stackers, these baskets double the storage inside your cabinet or pantry.
-Organize kitchen linens and foodstuffs with these handy hanging baskets.
+Like Shelf Stackers, undershelf baskets double the storage inside your cabinet or pantry.
+Organize kitchen linens and food items with these handy hanging baskets.

-Shelf stackers come in wide or narrow.
-Measure your space to see which option fits best.
+Shelf stackers come in wide or narrow sizes.
+Measure your space first to see which option fits best.

-Adding Mug Hooks (or cup hooks) inside or underneath your kitchen cabinets is one of the cheapest organizing products you can buy that will increase your storage space in a small kitchen.
+Adding Mug Hooks (or cup hooks) inside or underneath your kitchen cabinets is one of the cheapest organizing products you can buy.
+If you have a lot of mugs, you know these can be bulky and take up a lot of space.
+By hanging them on cup hooks, you increase your storage space in a small kitchen.

-You can purchase inexpensive single mug hooks to screw into cabinet shelves or get a slide-in rack, no installation required.
+You can purchase inexpensive single mug hooks to screw into cabinet shelves or get a slide-in rack.
+There is no installation required for these products.

 Stemware racks add additional space to organize the barware in your kitchen.
-Store wine, martini, and champagne glasses under your kitchen cabinet to free up space inside the cabinet.
+Easily store wine, martini, and champagne glasses under your kitchen cabinet to free up space inside the cabinet for your dishes.

-Organize your pots, pans, and lids using a pot rack.
+Pots and pans take up a ton of space.
+To help you organize a small kitchen, you’ll need to get your pots, pans, and lids in order by using a pot rack.
 Pot racks can be hung from the ceiling or wall.
-Pots and pans can take up several cabinets in your kitchen, so hanging them on the wall frees up a lot of space.
+Hanging them on the wall frees up a lot of space inside your kitchen cabinets.

 Select a finish that matches your kitchen decor.
 Some hanging pot racks come with lid storage as well.

-These handy organizers are not just for shoes.
-Hang a 24 pocket organizer behind your kitchen or pantry door for additional storage of kitchen items like food, spices, cleaning products, or kitchen tools.
+Believe it or not, shoe organizers are not just for shoes.
+If you hang a 24 pocket organizer behind your kitchen or pantry door, you instantly create additional storage for kitchen items such as food, spices, cleaning products, or kitchen tools.

-Choose mesh or clear.
+Choose a mesh or clear shoe organizer.
 Always measure the width of your door before purchasing door hangers.
-Some hanging shoe organizers may inhibit the doors ability to completely close.
+Some hanging shoe organizers may inhibit the door’s ability to completely close.

-Pegboard is a classic organizing product often used in garages and workspaces.
-But pegboard is also an inexpensive way to add storage to your kitchen.
-Pegboard turns a blank wall into a massive storage opportunity for all your kitchen tools and gadgets.
+Pegboards are classic organizing products often used in garages and workspaces.
+But, a pegboard is also an inexpensive way to add storage to your kitchen.
+A pegboard turns a blank wall into a massive storage opportunity for all your kitchen tools and gadgets.

 A basic pegboard can be painted to match any wall color.
-You can also get metal or plastic pegboard that is easier to clean.
+You can also get a metal or a plastic pegboard that is easier to clean.